 The Fellowships offer the opportunity to work in the executive offices of either the African Development Bank (Abidjan), the UN Economic Commission for Africa (Addis Ababa) or the International Trade Centre (Geneva).

-Find out more about the 2017 Fellows below.
+Find out more about the current Fellows below.